CHEK2 c.715G>A, p.Glu239Lys

 BP2

-According to standard ACMG guidelines, the rule for BP2 is: 'Observed in trans with a pathogenic variant for dominant disorders or in cis with a pathogenic variant'.
-There is no evidence provided for such observations.
-Therefore, BP2 is not applied.
+According to standard ACMG guidelines, the rule for BP2 is: "Observed in trans with a pathogenic variant for dominant disorders or in cis with a pathogenic variant".
+The evidence for this variant shows no such observations.
+Therefore, this criterion is not applied.

 BP3

-According to standard ACMG guidelines, the rule for BP3 is: 'In-frame deletions/insertions in a repetitive region without known function'.
-There is no evidence that this variant falls within a repetitive region, so BP3 is not applied.
+According to standard ACMG guidelines, the rule for BP3 is: "In-frame deletions/insertions in a repetitive region without known function".
+The evidence for this variant shows it is a missense variant.
+Therefore, this criterion is not applied.

 BP4